-If a party is bidding on only a portion of a state or state agency tract, then he shall provide a written property description of the acreage portion he is bidding on.
+If a party is bidding on only a portion of a state or state agency tract, a written property description of the acreage portion being bid upon shall be provided.
 If a party is bidding on the entire tract, then no written property description is required.
 Use Microsoft Word and fully justify.
 Provide one (1) original paper copy and one (1) electronic copy on the portion bid DVD or CDROM as a Word .doc file.